 The city hosts World of Bluegrass Week in early fall at the Raleigh Convention Center; the celebration includes a trade show, the International Bluegrass Music Awards Show and a fan festival.
+Animal shows, a petting zoo, traditional midway rides and games, live music, fireworks and a variety of food vendors with deep-fried desserts draw crowds to the North Carolina State Fairgrounds for two weeks in mid-October for the North Carolina State Fair; phone (919) 821-7400.

-Pullen Park, next to the North Carolina State University campus via Western Boulevard, has fun things to do with children, such as a 1911 Dentzel carousel and a miniature train; phone (919) 996-6468.
-Animal shows, a petting zoo, traditional midway rides and games, live music, fireworks and a variety of food places with deep-fried desserts draw crowds to the North Carolina State Fairgrounds in mid-October for the North Carolina State Fair; phone (919) 821-7400.
+Pullen Park, next to the North Carolina State University campus via Western Boulevard, has fun things to do with children, including a 1911 Dentzel carousel and a miniature train; phone (919) 996-6468.
+The North Carolina Executive Mansion (200 N. Blount St.) offers free tours of the governor’s home.
+Tours must be booked at least two weeks in advance; phone (919) 715-3962.

 Visitor Centers Greater Raleigh Convention & Visitors Bureau Visitor Information Center 500 Fayetteville St. Raleigh, NC 27601.
 Phone:(919)834-5900 or (800)849-8499

-Self-guiding tours:Maps for self-guiding travel tours that include the Capitol, the legislative building and the Victorian-style neighborhood of Oakwood are available at Visitor Information Center, 500 Fayetteville St., Raleigh, NC 27601.
-The center is open Mon.-Fri.
-9-5.
-Closed major holidays.
+Self-guiding tours:Maps for self-guiding tours that include the Capitol, the legislative building and the historic Oakwood neighborhood—a district that includes many well-preserved homes from the early 20th century as well as a large cemetery dating back to 1869—are available at the Visitor Information Center, 500 Fayetteville St. The center is open Mon.-Fri.
+9-5; closed major holidays.
 Phone (919) 834-5900 or (800) 849-8499.

 The State Farmers Market, 1201 Agriculture St., covers 75 acres and is open daily year-round; phone (919) 733-7417.
-The smaller Raleigh Downtown Farmers Market, which still has plenty of things to see, sets up at City Plaza 400 Fayetteville St.) on Wednesdays, mid-April to mid-October; phone (919) 821-1231.
+The smaller Moore Square Market, which still has plenty of things to see, sets up at Moore Square (226 E. Martin St.) on Wednesdays, May-Oct.; phone (919) 821-6982.

 Things to Do City of Raleigh (COR) Museum